vertigis/workflow-activities-cityworks/README.md

 ## Usage

-To use this activity pack in [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/) you need to register it as an activity pack.
+To use the Cityworks activities in [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/) you need to register an activity pack and then add the activities to a workflow.

+### Register the Cityworks activity pack

 1. Sign in to ArcGIS Online or Portal for ArcGIS
 1. Go to **My Content**
 1. Select **Add Item > An application**
     - Type: `Web Mapping`
     - Purpose: `Ready To Use`
     - API: `JavaScript`
     - URL: The URL to this activity pack manifest
         - Use https://unpkg.com/@geocortex/workflow-activities-cityworks/activitypack.json for the latest version
         - Use https://unpkg.com/@geocortex/workflow-activities-cityworks@0.1.0/activitypack.json for a specific version
     - Title: Your desired title
     - Tags: Must include `geocortex-workflow-activity-pack`
 1. Reload [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/)
+1. The Cityworks activities will now appear in the activity toolbox in various `Cityworks` categories

+### Use the Cityworks activities in a workflow

+1. Establish a connection to the Cityworks service
+    1. Add the `Create Cityworks API Service` activity to a workflow
+    1. Set the `URL` input to the root URL of your Cityworks server.
+For example, `https://cloud01.cityworks.com/<organization>`.
+    1. If you have an existing Cityworks access token, assign it to the `Token` input
+    1. If you have a username and password, assign them to the `Username` and `Password` inputs
+    - **IMPORTANT:** tokens and passwords are credentials that should not be hard coded into workflows.
+These values should be acquired by the workflow at runtime from the end user or from another secure system.
+1. Use the Cityworks service
+    1. Add one of the other Cityworks activities to the workflow.
+For example, `Get Service Requests`.
+    1. Set the `Service` input of the activity to be the output of the `Create Cityworks API Service` activity
+        - Typically this would use an expression like `=$cwApi.service`
+    1. Supply any additional inputs to the activity
+    1. Supply the `result` output of the activity to the inputs of other activities in the workflow
+1. Run the workflow

 ## Development